 2. Inman Park

-The BeltLine is an important factor improving Inman Park’s walkability.
-As it is for three other the neighborhoods on our list.
-It runs along the edge of Midtown, Virginia Highland, O4W and Inman Park.
+Easy access to the BeltLine is an important factor for Inman Park’s walkability.
+As it is for the other neighborhoods on our list.

 4. Old Fourth Ward

-Best things about O4W: Ponce City Market and super easy access to The BeltLine.
+Best things about Old Fourth Ward: Ponce City Market and super easy access to The BeltLine.

 Three mini neighborhoods